Cameroon's real estate nightmare | DW | 23.09.2021

 As more people flock to Cameroon's cities, they are looking to buy land and settle down.
 But the process is fraught with uncertainties.

-In Cameroon, large numbers of people are leaving the countryside in the hope of a better life in the country's towns and cities.
+In Cameroon, large numbers of people are leaving the countryside in the hope of a better life in towns and cities.

-When they get cities such as the capital Yaounde or the economic hub of Douala, people often want to buy land and have a place to call their own.
+When they get to cities such as the capital, Yaounde, or the economic hub, Douala, people often want to buy land and have a place to call their own.

-That's a natural desire, says Cameroonian businessman Neba Roland, whose looking to buy land himself.
+That's a natural desire, the Cameroonian businessman Neba Roland, who is looking to buy land himself told DW.

-"You get a piece of land for yourself to build on where you have established a job, a business, and where you earn a living," Roland told DW.
-"You can't go to the village to get a piece of land and set up a home, that's not where you live and work."
+"You get a piece of land for yourself to build on where you have established a job, a business, and where you earn a living," Roland said.
+"You can't go to the village to get a piece of land and set up a home — that's not where you live and work."

 But there are limits to the amount of land available for sale in Cameroon's urban areas.